 The Institute was one of the first arts organizations to use interactive satellite television for music education as a part of its Jazz in the Classroom series.
 These programs have featured Herbie Hancock, Clark Terry, Joshua Redman, Christian McBride, Terri Lyne Carrington, Wah Wah Watson, and Pat Metheny.

-The Thelonious Monk Institute of Jazz is dedicated to its mission of preserving and promoting jazz, America’s musical heritage.
+The Institute is dedicated to its mission of preserving and promoting jazz, America’s musical heritage.
 The Institute’s educational programs ensure that jazz will have a bright future for generations to come.